-In addition, the non-employee director compensation policy provides that, upon initial election or appointment to our board of directors, each non-employee director will be granted an equity award consisting of a stock option grant with a fair value of \$300,000 (Initial Grant).
+In addition, the non-employee director compensation policy will provide that, upon initial election or appointment to our board of directors, each non-employee director will be granted an equity award consisting of a stock option grant with a fair value of \$300,000 (Initial Grant).
 The Initial Grant will vest in equal monthly installments over three years following the grant date, subject to continued service through the applicable vesting date.
-Furthermore, on the date of each annual meeting of stockholders, each non-employee director will be granted an annual equity award with a fair value of \$180,000 (Annual Grant).
+Furthermore, on the date of each annual meeting of stockholders following the completion of this offering, each non-employee director who continues as a non-employee director following such meeting will be granted an annual equity award with a fair value of \$180,000 (Annual Grant).
 The Annual Grant will vest in equal monthly installments over one year following the grant date, subject to continued service through the applicable vesting date.
 If a non-employee director joins our board of directors on a date other than the date of the annual meeting of stockholders, then such non-employee director will be granted a prorated portion of the Annual Grant corresponding to such partial year of service at the next annual meeting of stockholders.
 The Initial Grant and the Annual Grant are subject to full accelerated vesting upon the sale of the company.